jasonrdsouza/foosball_monkey/README.md

     - email errors/ logs to me
     - email feedback from the users to me
 - Spruce up index page
+- Don't allow deletion of teams/ players if there are references to them elsewhere?

 Ranking
 -------